mrzasad/TradeShift-NodeJs-Challenge/README.md

-Search for companies by country and name and display the results in a list.
-Use a selector for the countries and a text input for the company name.
+This nodejs service will Search for companies by country and name and display the results in a list.
 The search action will simulate an asynchronous request, load the mocked data from a json file and display the results in a list.
-You can use a delay of e.g. 1 second to simulate a loading state while waiting for the data.
-The list of available countries and the mocked search results will be provided as json files, as well as some UI guidelines.
+Simulate a one second delay in loading state while waiting for the data.
+The list of available countries and the mocked search results are displayed.
+Cicking on the record will display record detail in modal pop up.
+Front end developed in angular